Kaya-Sem/outdoorgearshops/README.md

 ### Setup
 The site is contained in a single `html` file right now for simplicity reasons.
 I am not a huge fan of premature optimisation.
 If things grow, the data could be extracted into its own file, just like the javascript.

+The site is hosted on cloudflare page, and updates on new PR's and commits,

 </br>
 </br>
 </br>